 Unemployed people who are eligible to participate in the scheme are selected at random and contacted by the Department of Social Protection.

 All the work carried out by participants in the TÚS scheme will be community-based.
 The types of project eligible for the scheme may include:

-- General community services (for example, newsletters or information provision for communities)
+- General community services

-- Heritage and cultural services (for example, local heritage project)
+- Heritage and cultural services

-- Para-educational services (for example, community playgroups)
+- Para-educational services

 To be eligible to participate in the TÚS scheme you must: